ebu/peach-collector-ios/README.md

 # Compatibility

-The library is suitable for applications running on iOS 10 and above or tvOS 12 and above.
-The project is meant to be opened with the latest Xcode version (currently Xcode 11.6).
+The library is suitable for applications running on iOS 12 and above or tvOS 12 and above.
+The project is meant to be opened with the latest Xcode version (currently Xcode 12).

 # Installation

+## Install via Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.